10-3-pursuit/project-startup-challenge-pitch/readme.md

 **Pitch Development:** Each squad prepares a 8-minute pitch presentation.

-The slide should answer
+**The slide should answer these questions:**

-- What does the app do
+- What does the app do?
-- What problem does it solve
+- What problem does it solve?
-- Who is the app for
+- Who is the app for?

 You can make a copy and use this Slide (or create your own) to present your pitch - [Pitch Slide](https://docs.google.com/presentation/d/1qK14oA9yGXFtaGepRByEBg_T0r2IblGUeZTuUw8fdNw/edit#slide=id.g232c0c426ca_0_200)

-The spoken presentation should include:
+**The spoken presentation should include:**

 - Problem and solution.
 - Target audience and user personas.